Our vision, mission and values

 I am a managing director in Official Institutions Coverage at BNP Paribas and support a broad array of community-building and social development programmes.
 The importance of proactively promoting diversity and acceptance as children are in the process of forming their own conscious and unconscious biases cannot be underestimated.
 The work and success of DRM along these lines have impressed me since the first time I came in contact with the organisation a few years ago.

-Helen is a Director with The Prince of Wales's Charitable Foundation, seconded from PwC, where she previously led their Northern Sustainability Practice.
-She is a Steering Group Member of GLEE, PwC's business network for Gays, Lesbians and Everyone Else.
+Helen is a Chartered Accountant and a Director of the Prince's Accounting for Sustainability Project, where she works with finance leaders to inspire change towards more resilient and sustainable business models.
 She is passionate about diversity in the workplace and believes DRM makes a vital contribution to dispelling prejudice in schools and in our future workforce through providing students with positive LGBT role models.